 Where problem chafer species are present plants lack vigour and examination of plant roots will often show signs of being eaten.
 Large c-shaped grubs can also be found.

 Damage to lawns can be more extensive, for more information see chafer grubs in lawns.

-Most species of chafer grub do not need control, and species such as the rose chafer are beneficial.
+Most species of chafer grub do not need control and are part of the biodiversity that gardens support.
+Species such as the rose chafer are beneficial.
 Other than in lawns, chafer grubs are rarely cause damage to garden plants.
 Adult chafer beetles

 Non-pesticide controlTolerate the presence of chafer grubs in garden borders, in some cases they are beneficial and they are easily confused with stag beetle larvae, which feeds on dead tree roots.